apostrophecms/apostrophe-palette/README.md

 - BUG colorpicker field does not update if value is changed in the global modal
 - [x] style the dang form
 - [x] cleanup the $field thing
+- make a nicer template fragment to drop in to a project

 # apostrophe-palette